influxdata/telegraf/plugins/inputs/snmp/README.md

 #### Field

 Use a `field` to collect a variable by OID.
+Requests specified with this option operate similar to the `snmpget` utility.

 ```toml
 [[inputs.snmp]]